 If you don't know where to get started with some of these exercises, just ask!
-A great way to do this is to make some comments/ask some questions online; this way everyone can benefit from your questions.
-We are glad to provide further hints, suggestions, and guidance either online, via email, or in person.
+A great way to do this is to leave comments on the course webpage under this assignment; this way everyone can benefit from your questions.
+We are glad to provide further hints, suggestions, and guidance either here on the website, via email, or in person.

 Late Days.
 Note that you have 5 no-penalty late days for the entire course, where a "day" runs from 6:00:00 PM Eastern to 5:59:59 PM Eastern the next day.
 No late submissions are allowed once all late days are exhausted.
 If you wish to claim one or more of your five late days on an assignment, please indicate which late day(s) you are using in your email submission.
 You must also draw Late-onic solids corresponding to the late day(s) you are using.
 Use them wisely, as you cannot use the same polyhedron twice!
-If you are typesetting your homework on the computer, we have provided images that can be included for this purpose on the course webpage (in LATEX, images can be included with the \includegraphics command in the graphicx package).
+If you are typesetting your homework on the computer, we have provided images that can be included for this purpose (in LATEX these can be included with the \includegraphics command in the graphicx package).